seungyeon-k/SMF-public/README.md

 - For standard benchmark dataset (ModelNet10, ModelNet40, and ShapeNetCore.v2), you can download through the [Github link](https://github.com/antao97/PointCloudDatasets).

-- (Optional) or (ii) If you want to generate your own custom basic 3D shape dataset, run the following script:
+- (Optional) If you want to generate your own custom basic 3D shape dataset, run the following script:
 ```
 preparing...
 ```
+> **Tips for playing with code:** preparing...

 After set up, the `datasets/` directory should be as follows.
 ```